dannyramirezgd/potential-enigma/README.md

 ## Contributing

-If you have any questions or comments you can reach out to me directly at: dannyramirezgd@gmail.com
+If you have any questions or comments you can reach out to me directly at: dannyramirezgd@gmail.com or [dannyramirezgd](https://github.com/dannyramirezgd)

 ## License
 Copyright (c) Dannyramirezgd